-Small Groups • The Purpose Of Discipleship • Core Values In A Church • Rabbis & Disciples • The Ekklesia • Emotionally Healthy Discipleship • Our Ministry Of Reconciliation In A Fallen World • Discipleship Begins With Beholding • The Four Failures That Undermine Discipleship • Five Circles Of A Healthy Church • Discipleship Topics • Discipleship Dynamics • Reflecting On Your Church's Discipleship Framework • The Six Marks Of A Disciple • Reproducing Disciples Training • How People Grow Overview
+Small Groups • The Purpose Of Discipleship • Core Values In A Church • Rabbis & Disciples • The Ekklesia • Emotionally Healthy Discipleship • Our Ministry Of Reconciliation In A Fallen World • Discipleship Begins With Beholding • The Four Failures That Undermine Discipleship • Discipleship Topics • Discipleship Dynamics • Reflecting On Your Church's Discipleship Framework • The Six Marks Of A Disciple • Guide For Growing As A Disciple Of Christ • The Four Building Blocks Of Healthy Soil In A Christ-Formed Community • Marks Of A Christ-Formed Community • Discipleship: Partnership, Not Performance • Enduring Traits of the New Testament Church • Five Circles Of A Healthy Church • Reproducing Disciples Training • How People Grow Overview

 My Disciple Making Plan

-What Is A Disciple Of Jesus Christ? • What is DMM? • Nine Disciple Making Affirmations • Ten Disciple Making Principles • The Four Building Blocks Of Healthy Soil In A Christ-Formed Community • Marks Of A Christ-Formed Community • The Purpose, Vision and Mission of the Local Church • CORE Team Leadership Towards A Disciple Making Culture • The Gospel & Discipleship: A Unified Message • The WHAT, HOW & WHY In Disciple Making • Four Core Values That Help Shape A Disciple Making Plan • Practicing The Way: A Guide To Transformation (Es) • Holistic Discipleship Framework • Integrating Practicing the Way with Holistic Discipleship
+What Is A Disciple Of Jesus Christ? • What is DMM? • Nine Disciple Making Affirmations • Ten Disciple Making Principles • The Purpose, Vision and Mission of the Local Church • CORE Team Leadership Towards A Disciple Making Culture • The Gospel & Discipleship: A Unified Message • The WHAT, HOW & WHY In Disciple Making • The Joy Bank of Eden: Living the "With-God" Life • The Four Great Callings of God’s People • The Cultural Mandate: God’s Design for Human Flourishing • Four Core Values That Help Shape A Disciple Making Plan • Practicing The Way: A Guide To Transformation • Holistic Discipleship Framework • Integrating Practicing the Way with Holistic Discipleship

 Discipleship is not a program.
 It’s the heart of following Jesus.
 Christianity was never meant to be reduced to beliefs we affirm or a 4-week church training we attend.
 From the very beginning, it was understood as a way of life.
 That’s why the early believers weren’t first called “Christians.”
 They were known as followers of “The Way”—a name likely coined by outsiders who noticed their distinct, counter-cultural way of life.
 Their lifestyle shifts, relational commitments, and public allegiance to Jesus marked them as people walking a different path—one that led them to face persecution with perseverance.